-- Ask friends who have had their tongue, lips, or cheeks pierced – and have suffered no ill consequences – to recommend the name of the studio they visited.
+- Ask friends who have had their tongue, lips, or cheeks pierced and have had no problems as a result to recommend the name of the studio they visited.

 - Visit the studio.
 Ask to look at the studio's photo portfolio.

 - Ask to see the studio's health certificates.

 - Does the studio have a clean appearance, especially the area where the piercing is done?
 Ask if they use hospital-grade autoclaves for sterilization and/or use disposable instruments.
 Does the staff use disposable gloves?

 - Are all the needles, as well as the studs, hoops, and barbells, kept in sterilized packaging?

 - Are all staff involved in the piercings vaccinated against hepatitis B?
 They should be.
 Ask.

 - Staff should be friendly and willing to answer all of your questions.